StackExchange/pat/README.md

 This is the Go re-implementation of the bash script by the same name, used internally at Stack Overflow.
 This version works on both Linux and Windows.

-On Windows, this tool is the only way to execute `pat`.
-It is installed as `C:\Program Files\stack\pat.exe`, and is included in the Windows path variable.

 The pat icon is designed by [entertainment from Flaticon](https://www.shareicon.net/show-curtains-entertainment-stage-puppet-puppets-puppet-show-822813)

 ----